- 06 Aug 2020

 Step 2 – Estate Agent’s Memorandum of Sale.

-Once your offer is accepted, the estate agent will confirm the sale price, parties and their lawyers’ details in writing.
+Once your offer is accepted, the estate agent will confirm the sale price, full names of all parties and their lawyers’ details in a Memorandum of Sale.

 Step 3 – Survey.

-We would strongly recommend that you instruct your surveyor at this stage to carry out a survey of the property.
+We strongly recommend that you instruct a surveyor at this stage to carry out a full survey of the property.

 The seller’s lawyer will prepare the draft contract, supporting documentation relating to the property and send these to your lawyer.
-Your lawyer will review these for mistakes and unusual clauses and seek to clarify those matters that are unclear.
-Searches will be commissioned.
+Your lawyer will then review these documents and raise enquiries on any points which require clarity.
+Searches will be commissioned at this stage.
 Your mortgage lender will instruct your lawyer and send them a copy of your mortgage offer.

 Step 5 – Report.

-Once your lawyer is happy, they will provide you with a property report – which aims to explain all of the legal documentation relating to the property.
-Your lawyer will invite you to sign the contract and to transfer a 10% deposit in readiness for the exchange of contracts.
+Once your lawyer is happy, they will provide you with a property report which aims to explain the legal title to the property and the documentation relating to the property.
+Your lawyer will invite you to sign the contract and to transfer a 10% deposit in readiness for exchange of contracts.

 Step 6 – Exchange of contracts.